 DoW Orthopaedic, Applied Research Award

-This funding opportunity supports applied research projects that develop practical solutions for improving treatment and rehabilitation of orthopaedic injuries in military personnel and veterans.
+This funding opportunity supports research projects that develop practical solutions for treating and rehabilitating military personnel with orthopaedic injuries, aiming to improve recovery and return to duty.

 Award Range